Auto-Rig

 Select first the character meshes objects, then the armature while holding the Shift key.

-Click the Bind button to bind.
+Click Bind

-Heat Maps: Default engine, works best with watertight meshes (closed mesh)
+- Heat Maps:Default engine, works best with watertight meshes (closed mesh)

-Voxelized: If meshes are not watertight (e.g. multiple layers of clothes, props, complex topology…), consider using this engine.
-However, this doesn’t always lead to good results: this is not a true voxel skinning implementation, but an approximated method.
-It’s not as foolproof as the Voxel Heat Diffuse Skinning addon, neither as fast.
+- Voxelized:If meshes are not watertight (e.g. multiple layers of clothes, props, complex topology…), consider using this engine for best results.This is an approximated voxel-surface solution though, it’s not as foolproof as true voxel skinning.

-Voxel Heat Diffuse Skinning: Extra skinning addon to bind meshes with complex topology.
-Use pure voxel skinning algorithm.
+- Voxel Heat Diffuse Skinning:Third-party skinning addon to bind meshes with complex topology.
+Use pure voxel skinning algorithm: Voxel Heat Diffuse Skinning

-Split Parts (Heat Maps): This setting tries to improve heat maps skinning when meshes are separate in multiple pieces (clothes, props…)
+- Split Parts (Heat Maps):This setting tries to improve heat maps skinning when meshes are separate in multiple pieces (clothes, props…)See picture above.

-Optimize High Res (Heat Maps): Speeds up binding of high poly meshes that contains more faces than the given threshold below, by internally working on lower resolutions.
+- Optimize High Res (Heat Maps):Speeds up binding of high poly meshes that contains more faces than the given threshold below, by internally working on lower resolutions.

-Type (Voxelized): Voxelization type, switch this setting to another type if it doesn’t lead to good results
+- Type (Voxelized):Voxelization type, switch this setting to another type if it doesn’t lead to good results.Thin layer of clothings may sometimes lead to voxelization errors with one type, but works with another type.

-Voxel Resolution (Voxelized-Voxel Heat): The higher this value is, the more accurate and longer to perform the voxelization will be.
+- Voxel Resolution (Voxelized-Voxel Heat):The higher this value is, the more accurate and longer to perform the voxelization will be.
 However, the Voxelized engine may sometimes work better with lower resolutions.

-Refine Head Weights: Makes head weights more consistent, based on the chin position, preventing the neck weights to blend too far with the head weight.
-Only when using the Smart feature, when facial is disabled, and for bipeds only.
-Alternatively if not using the Smart feature, make sure the reference jawbone is properly positionned, and disable facial afterward.
+- Refine Head Weights:Makes head weights more consistent, based on the chin position, preventing the neck weights to blend too far with the head weight.Only when using the Smart feature, when facial is disabled, and for bipeds only.Alternatively when not using the Smart feature, make sure the reference jawbone is properly positionned, and disable facial afterward.
 As a drawback it may lead to (too) sharp deformations in the neck area, example below without/with:

-Smooth Twist Weights: Improve twist bones skinning by applying a gradient decay to weights along the bones chain.
+- Smooth Twist Weights:Improve twist bones skinning by applying a gradient decay to weights along the bones chain.
 Example below without/with:

-Improve Hips Weights: Improve hips/pelvis skinning.
+- Improve Hips Weights:Improve hips/pelvis skinning.
 By default, the thigh weights tend to blend too far in the hips area.
 This setting prevents that.

-Improve Heel Weights: By default the heel area may be slightly deformed by the thigh weights.
+- Improve Heel Weights:By default the heel area may be slightly deformed by the thigh weights.
 This setting make sure to solidify it, leading to more consistent weights.

-Selected Bones Only Automatic weights will be assigned only the selected bones.
-Useful to bind clothes to clothes bones only for example.
+- Selected Bones Only:Only the selected bones will be evaluated when binding.
+Useful to bind cloth meshes to clothes bones only for example.

-Scale Fix: Enable this setting if meshes are very small (in Blender units space) and binding doesn’t work
+- Scale Fix:Enable this setting if meshes are very small (in Blender units space) and binding doesn’t work

 Binding can take time, especially with high resolution meshes.
 See the Clothes chapter to skin and attach clothes to the main body mesh easily.